antimof/UxPlay/README.txt

 # Changelog

-1.68 2023-12-26 Introduced a simpler (default) method for generating a persistent public key from the server MAC address (which can now be set with the -m option).
+1.68 2023-12-29 Introduced a simpler (default) method for generating a persistent public key from the server MAC address (which can now be set with the -m option).
 (The previous pem-file method is still available with -key option).
 New option -reg to maintain a register of pin-authenticated clients.
 Corrected volume-control: now inteprets AirPlay volume range -30dB:0dB as (gain/amplitude) decibel attenuation, with new option -db low\[:high\] for "flat" rescaling of the dB range.
+Add -taper option for a "tapered" AirPlay volume-control profile.

 1.67 2023-11-30 Add support for Apple-style one-time pin authentication of clients with option "-pin": (uses SRP6a authentication protocol and